 There is, however, a third type of shofar.
 (At this point in the sermon, Rav Kook burst out in tears.)
 The least desirable shofar comes from the horn of an unclean animal.
 This shofar corresponds to the wake-up call that comes from the persecutions of anti-Semitic nations, warning the Jews to escape while they still can and flee to their own land.
 Enemies force the Jewish people to be redeemed, blasting the trumpets of war, bombarding them with deafening threats of harassment and torment, giving them no respite.
 The shofar of unclean beasts is thus transformed into a Shofar of Redemption.

 Whoever failed to hear the calls of the first two shofars will be forced to listen to the call of this last shofar.
 Over this shofar, however, no blessing is recited.
 “One does not recite a blessing over a cup of affliction” (Berachot 51b).

 We pray that we will be redeemed by the “great shofar.”
 We do not wish to be awakened by the calamitous call of the shofar of persecution, nor by the mediocre shofar of ordinary national aspirations.
-We yearn for the shofar that is suitable for a holy nation, the shofar of spiritual greatness and true freedom.
-We await the shofar blasts of complete redemption, the sacred call inspiring the Jewish people with the holy ideals of Jerusalem and Mount Moriah:
+We yearn for the shofar that befits a holy nation, the shofar of spiritual greatness and true freedom.
+We await the shofar blasts of complete redemption, the sacred call that inspires the Jewish people with the holy ideals of Jerusalem and Mount Moriah: